CodeToCommunicate/CoCoLessons/08_git_part_2.md

 - It is more visual
 - You can ask review or opinion of your modifications before merge it to main.
-- It has some tool that help you to not mess up.
+- It has some tools that help you to not make a mistake.

 ---